hedgehogqa/fsharp-hedgehog-xunit/readme.md

 ### `Properties` attribute

 This optional attribute can decorate modules or classes.
-It sets default arguments for `AutoGenConfig` and `Tests`.
+It sets default arguments for `AutoGenConfig`, `Tests`, `Shrinks`, and `Size`.
 These will be overridden by any arguments provided by the `Property` attribute.

 ```f#
 type Int13   = static member __ = GenX.defaults |> AutoGenConfig.addGenerator (Gen.constant 13)